james-vaughn/HackerNewsNotifier/README.md

 # HackerNewsNotifier

-Application which pushes notifications to desktop about new hackerNews articles
+Application which pushes notifications to desktop about new hackerNews articles.
+To run the app, run "mix run" from the base directory of the project.

 ## Installation